KTH/devops-course/contributions/presentation/README.md

 ## Presentation Task

 The students prepare a 7-9 minute presentation on a topic that is relevant to DevOps.
+All students in a presentation must be present and speak in a balanced manner.

 ## Grading Criteria